riakymch/ReproPBiCGStab/README.md

 - master with the reproducible and accurate implementation using the ExBLAS approach

-- opt_exblas optimizes the previous version by relying only on floating-point expansions (FPE, short arrays of doubles) with error-free transformations (`twosum' and `twoprod').
+- opt_exblas optimizes the previous version by relying only on floating-point expansions (FPE, short arrays of doubles) with error-free transformations (`twosum` and `twoprod`).
 This version employs FPEs of size 8 with the early-exit technique

 - mpfr provides highly accurate sequential implementation using the MPFR library.
 It serves as a reference